Nk-13114/walmart_sales_nk/README.md

 from walmart
 group by payment_method
 ```
-- 2) identify the highest-rated category in each branch,displaying the branch,category,avg rating
+**identify the highest-rated category in each branch,displaying the branch,category,avg rating
 ```sql
 select *
 from